What vaccines do you need for travel?

-What if you have been vaccinated against these diseases already?
+What if you have already been vaccinated against these diseases?

-Even if you have been vaccinated for certain diseases in the past, you should still check with your doctor or travel health clinic.
+Even if you have already been vaccinated for certain diseases, you should still check with your doctor or travel health clinic.
 Your immunity to some diseases may have changed or reduced with time and you may need a booster.
 Also, depending on your age and where you were born, you may not be protected against some diseases.

 What diseases should you be aware of?